LASIK in Korea Review: My 1-Week SMILE LASIK Journey in Seoul

 — Written by Brandon, 30, software developer, San Francisco

-Millie basically ambushed me with a camera and a notepad the moment I landed in Seoul, so here I am writing a blog post about getting eye surgery in a foreign country.
+Millie basically ambushed me with a camera and a notepad the moment I landed in Seoul, so here I am writing a blog post about getting SMILE LASIK in Korea.
 Honestly though, if this helps even one person make the decision faster than I did, it's worth it.

 I'll cover:

-- How to book it as a foreigner
+4. How to book LASIK in Korea as a foreigner

 1. Why I Got LASIK Done in Korea (The Cost Factor)